Formula 1 in 2021: Where we stand and what happens next

 “We are trying to crank it up a bit more [the number of races].
 We have some exciting races coming up, Vietnam I’m really excited about.
 There are some other races on the horizon.
 Despite the pessimism, I’d be surprised if we lose any races we currently have.

 “We need to improve the way we operate.
 Crates come in at all times of the day full of new parts [over a race weekend].
 We can stop that.
 We can say the car that turns up is the car they race.
 It saves all that freight, all that work that is done over a race weekend.”

 The situation is fluid, but F1, the FIA and the teams are aware that time is running short.
 Brawn says: “By the middle of the season, we have to determine the technical regulations to ensure we give the teams enough time to prepare for 2021”.
 Encouragement, then, for the future.
 So far, so good.

 You can watch the full interview with Ross Brawn in Sky Sports F1’s pre-qualifying show on Saturday.
 Viewers outside the UK can watch the interview on Saturday evening on F1 TV Pro.
-For more information on how to subscribe to F1 TV, click here.
+For more information on F1 TV, click here.